dfernandeza/data-structures-and-algorithms/README.md

 ## Exploring the code

 There are 2 directories `algorithms` and `data-structures` where you can find all the different implementations.
-Each algorithm and data structure would have a `README` file containing a small description and a `*.problems.test.js` file containing solutions for different coding problems using that specific algorithm or data structure.
+Each algorithm and data structure would have a `README` file containing a small description and a list of coding problems that maps to a `*.problems.test.js` file containing the solutions.

 ## Running your own copy

-To run your own copy, clone this repository and execute:
+To run your own copy, fork this repository and execute:

 ```
 npm i